nordryd/NordMod/notes/blocks.md

 1. Add `"nordmod:citrine_block"` to `pickaxe.json`.
 2. Add `"nordmod:citrine_block"` to `needs_iron_tool.json`.
 3. When defining the `BlockBehaviour` for the block, add `.requiresCorrectToolForDrops()`.

+# Troubleshooting
+* **The block has a texture in the inventory, but not in the real world.**
+  * Check your blockstate json, if it exists and is correct.